 What is unseen?

-The purpose of those troubles and trials.
+The PURPOSE of those troubles and trials.
 And the glory that will result from them.
 PLEASE, DON’T FIX YOUR EYES ON YOUR CHILDREN’S PAIN.
 Expect good to come out of it.
 It will.
 It may take time, but God is faithful.

 As I was writing this article, I got a call from one of my children.
-He/she (I won’t say which) told me something that made me want to jump into momma mode and fix it.
+He/she (I won’t say which) told me something that made me want to jump into mother mode and fix it.
 It hurt.
 But the child said, “Don’t worry, Mom.
 This is good for me.
 I know God is going to work it out.”

 In all honesty, it took a while before the worry subsided.
 I could see that Satan was trying to convince me I shouldn’t bother writing this article.
 These principles didn’t work for me; how could I expect them to work for you?

-But they did work.
+But they did work!

 I started to fight the hurt I was feeling for my child, and I soon had peace.
 How wonderful to know that my child understood these principles as well.

 Sometimes, I actually put my palm out (like Fran—talk to the hand).
 I say, “Stop!
 God sees this.
 He has a purpose for it.
 It won’t last forever.”
 Am I talking to the pain?
 To the devil?
 To myself?
 Probably all three.
 It just helps to say it out loud.